Springe zum Inhalt

 Zitatform

-Hassan, Emmanuel, Linus Siöland, Berkay Akbaba, Daniela Cinova, Michela Gasperini & Matthew Geraci (2024): Annual Report on Intra-EU Labour Mobility 2023. (... annual report on intra-EU labour mobility / European Commission), Luxembourg, 158 S. DOI:10.2767/388182
+Hassan, Emmanuel, Linus Siöland, Berkay Akbaba, Daniela Cinova, Michela Gasperini & Matthew Geraci (2024): Annual Report on Intra-EU Labour Mobility 2023. (... annual report on intra-EU labor mobility / European Commission), Luxembourg, 158 S. DOI:10.2767/388182

 Abstract

 "This annual report presents the latest findings on intra-EU labour mobility, offering updated insights into the trends observed in EU and EFTA countries using data from 2021 and 2022.
 The analysis encompasses the mobility of all working-age EU citizens (aged 20-64).
 In Chapter 2, the report delves into the movement and characteristics of the mobile population in the EU and EFTA.
-Chapter 3 expands on the labour market participation and integration of EU movers.
+Chapter 3 expands on the labor market participation and integration of EU movers.
 Lastly, in Chapter 4 the intra-EU mobility of seniors and retired movers is analysed, also exploring the relationship between intra-EU mobility and exports of pensions."
 (Author's abstract, IAB-Doku) ((en))

 mehr Informationen